-Marion Manor is owned and operated by Levering Management, Inc.
+Marion Manor, providing assisted living in Marion, Ohio is owned and operated by Levering Management, Inc.

 Levering Management, a local leader in senior care and senior assisted living facilities in Marion & Knox County and surrounding areas for more than 50 years, has received recognition of its services from the local, state and national level.